jeury301/code-fights/arcade/intro/f. 52. longest-word/readme.md

-## stringsRearrangement
+## longestWord

 ### Description
-> Given an array of equal-length strings, check if it is possible to rearrange the strings in such a way that after the rearrangement the strings at consecutive positions would differ by exactly one character.
+> Define a word as a sequence of consecutive English letters.
+Find the longest word from the given string.

 ### Example